WCC applauds Governor Hochul’s 2026 State of the State

 About

-Women Creating Change (WCC), formerly known as the Women’s City Club of New York, is a nonprofit, nonpartisan activist organization dedicated to advancing women’s rights and shaping the future of New York City.
-Founded in 1915, WCC works to advance gender and racial equality by equipping women of color, women experiencing financial hardship, and gender-expansive individuals, with the knowledge, tools, and resources to advocate for the issues that matter most to them.
-WCC collaborates with partners, policymakers, and advocacy groups to drive real change in economic opportunity, education, healthcare, safety, reproductive justice, and environmental justice.
-WCC connects women with key stakeholders to learn, act, and engage.
-We empower women to lead change, shape policy, and strengthen communities, redesigning systems for a more equitable New York City.
-At WCC, we believe every woman has the power to make a difference.
-Visit wccny.org.
+Founded in 1915 by suffragettes committed to promoting responsive government and improving conditions for the women of New York City, WCC works to advance gender equity by equipping women of color, women experiencing financial hardship, and gender-expansive individuals with the knowledge, tools, and resources to advocate for the issues that matter most to them.
+WCC collaborates with partners, policymakers, and advocacy groups to drive real change in economic justice, education, health care and reproductive justice, and safety.
+Through our research, advocacy, and leadership development programs, we empower women to shape policy, strengthen communities, and transform systems.

 Media Contact

 For interview requests or media inquiries, please contact Lynsey Billet at [email protected] or 347-361-8449.